Particl-Community/academy/basicswap-dex/basicswap_explained.rst

         **Web Gateway**

-    Although not available presently, a web gateway that lets you access and use the marketplace from your favorite browser is in the works.

-    With web applications taking an ever-increasing part of our digital lives and with the vast majority of exchanges being primarily available from the web, BasicSwap’s web gateways are poised to become one of the most appealing ways to trade on it.
+    A web gateway, which is not yet available, is planned to be released to allow DEX access via web browsers.
+This initiative aims to leverage the ubiquity of web applications in our digital routines and the commonality of web-based exchange platforms, positioning BasicSwap’s web gateway as a highly convenient but still secure option for trading.

     **Pros:**

-    * **Universal access** — Use BasicSwap anywhere using your computer or mobile device.
+    * **Universal access** — Engage with BasicSwap on any device with internet access.
-    * **Faster to set up** — Get started in just a few seconds thanks to a much quicker setup process and no requirement to host full blockchain :term:`nodes <node>` locally.
+    * **Quick setup** — Begin trading in moments, thanks to a streamlined setup process that eliminates the need to maintain full blockchain :term:`nodes <node>` on your device.
-    * **Easy to use** — Using the marketplace from the web is the easiest and most user-friendly way to go about it.
+    * **User-friendly** — The web offers the most straightforward trading experience.

     **Cons:**

-    * **Third-party nodes** — Third-party nodes slightly reduce the level of decentralization but still preserve your privacy and the security of your funds using end-to-end encryption and a non-custodial approach.
+    * **Dependence on third-party nodes** — Utilizing third-party nodes slightly diminishes decentralization but maintains privacy and security through end-to-end encryption and non-custodial practices.
-    * **Phishing** — By nature, web applications tend to be more prone to successful phishing, clones, and social engineering attacks.
+    * **Increased phishing risk** — Web platforms are inherently more susceptible to phishing, cloning, and social engineering schemes.

 .. container:: toggle